ckittredge/SocialMedia/README.md

     - karma start karma.conf.js

 4. Tests will now run whenever a change is made to any code that is being watched with the karma config file

+Gruntfile

+1. The grunfile included provides configuration to enable safe annotation and minification of the javascript and angular modules